-Action: Allow your high-potential employees to shadow someone else in the company to gain exposure to a different aspect of the business and encourage them to join industry and professional organizations.
+Action: Allow your high-potential employees to shadow someone else in the company to gain exposure to different aspects of the business and encourage them to join industry and professional organizations.

 The long-term success of your organization lies entirely in the hands of your high-potential employees.

-So do not ignore investing in your most valuable asset: your people.
+So don’t ignore investing in your most valuable asset: your people.